YuepengGuo/node-mongodb-101/README.md

 node-mongodb-101
 ================

-Sample code that goes with the tutorial video on YouTube (link incoming when video is published).
+This is the sample code for the [Node.js & MongoDB 101 tutorial video on YouTube](http://youtu.be/CIPbmPUKyMI).